When dangerous goods are transported, special guidelines apply. When does a transport count as a dangerous goods transport?

 With dangerous goods safety advisors from ProSafeCon you reduce your costs especially if you transport dangerous goods and hazardous substances only occasionally and your own dangerous goods safety advisor would not be able to cope with the workload.
 The issue of personal liability of a dangerous goods safety advisor should also be considered.

-In addition to external specialists for the transport of dangerous goods, at ProSafeCon you will also find ADR training, trainings and IATA training on lithium batteries, cargo securing or testing of storage conditions of hazardous materials as a service.
+In addition to external specialists for the haulage of dangerous goods, at ProSafeCon you will also find ADR training, trainings and IATA training on lithium batteries, cargo securing or testing of storage conditions of hazardous materials as a service.

 Many of the courses can be completed online, making them particularly flexible for all participants.